Implement a new Governance Structure for HR

 - HR Operations provides employees and managers with consistent general HR support and answering operational HR inquiries or escalated matters requiring attention.

-Since 2020, in partnership with administrative leaders from across the University, almost every HR role has been redefined as we work to ensure partnership, information sharing and integration of services.
+Almost every HR role has been redefined as we work to ensure partnership, information sharing and integration of services.